rocmarchive/hcFFT/docs/source/z2d.rst

 |       hcfftExecZ2D() executes a double-precision complex-to-real, implicitly inverse, hcFFT transform plan.
 | hcFFT uses as input data the GPU memory pointed to by the idata parameter.
 The input array holds only the
 | nonredundant complex Fourier coefficients.
 This function stores the real output values in the odata array.
-| and pointers are both required to be aligned to hcfftComplex data type in single-precision transforms and
+| and pointers are both required to be aligned to hcComplex data type in single-precision transforms and
-| hcfftDoubleComplex type in double-precision transforms.
+| hcDoubleComplex type in double-precision transforms.
 It does an out-of-place data transform.
 |

 Functions